mlinarik/ark-docker/README.md

 Step 2)

-Build the Docker Image DO NOT PUSH TO A PUBLIC REGISTRY AS IT IS, THAT WILL LEAK THE ADMIN PASSWORD
+Build the Docker Image DO NOT PUSH TO A PUBLIC REGISTRY AS IT IS, THAT WILL LEAK THE ADMIN PASSWORD.

+Ex. docker build . -t ark:latest

 Step 3)

 Create a volume mount

+Ex. /data/ark

 Step 4)